If you’re here, you’re probably already an Uber driver and you want to learn how to make money with Uber.

 Instead, go to the other entrance where you’re more likely to get a request instantly.

-Friday and Saturday nights, along with major holidays, are definitely the best ways to make the most money with Uber.
+Friday and Saturday nights, along with major holidays, are definitely the best days to make the most money with Uber.

 Surge pricing usually lines up with bar closing times.

-You do have to deal with the inebriated and there is always the risk of someone getting sick in your car.
+However, remember that you do have to deal with inebriated passengers, and there is always the risk of someone getting sick in your car.

 Always dress in clean and nice clothes, and put a lot of effort into being polite and respectful to the passengers.

-8. Make even more money by incorporating other apps with Uber
+12. Make even more money by incorporating other apps with Uber.

-Instead of just making money with Uber as a driver, you can capitalize on being an Uber driver in multiple ways.
+Instead of just making money with Uber as a driver, you can capitalize on being an Uber driver by downloading these apps.

-If you’re new to driving for Uber or trying to decide if it’s worth it, it’s always important to weigh the pros and cons so you can end up making a calculated decision.
+If you’re new to driving for Uber or trying to decide if it’s worth it, it’s always important to weigh the pros and cons so you can end up making an informed decision.

 I’ll lay everything out and help you decide if it’s worth it.